kanaminusaena/roxgps/README.md

 ## Changes

 This module inherits from the original GpsSetter project with the following changes:
-- added support for new location APIs in system server from Android 14+
+- Added support for new location APIs in system server from Android 14+
-- added support for dynamically adjusting the location via a joystick overlay
+- Added support for dynamically adjusting the location via a joystick overlay
-- added ability to only depend on FOSS libraries
+- Added ability to only depend on FOSS libraries
-- updated UI to work with latest Material Design
+- Updated UI to work with latest Material Design
-- updated custom designed resource bundles
+- Updated custom designed resource bundles
-- newer dependencies
+- Newer dependencies

 ## Compatibility